MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/send-proactive-messages.md

 ## Get the user ID, team ID, or channel ID

-You can create a new conversation or a conversation thread in a channel and you must have the correct ID.
+You can create a new conversation with a user or a conversation thread in a channel and you must have the correct ID.
 You can receive or retrieve this ID using any of the following ways:

 * When your app is installed in a particular context, you receive an [`onMembersAdded` activity](~/bots/how-to/conversations/subscribe-to-conversation-events.md).
 * When a new user is added to a context where your app is installed, you receive an [`onMembersAdded` activity](~/bots/how-to/conversations/subscribe-to-conversation-events.md).